-When a leader gets really clear on the behaviour he or she is looking for, encouraging this behavior at every opportunity - and discouraging the opposite, sends the message very fast.
-Every time unwanted behavior is ignored, the message is received that it is actually OK.
+When a leader gets really clear on the behaviour he or she is looking for, encouraging this behaviour at every opportunity - and discouraging the opposite, sends the message very fast.
+Every time unwanted behaviour is ignored, the message is received that it is actually OK.
 This is what it means to "walk your talk".

 Thank you to our client Christine Boulton, champion of the culture journey in the Water Corporation, Western Australia, for sending me through this link.

 Carolyn is the CEO of Walking the Talk and author of 'Walking the Talk: Building a Culture for Success' (Random House).